 Only those who live in your home should be allowed to stay.
 Do not invite or allow visitors to enter.
 If you think there is an essential need for someone to visit, then discuss it with your designated medical contact first.
 If it is urgent to speak to someone who is not a member of your household, do this over the phone.

 Try to keep away from your pets.
-If this is
+If this is unavoidable, wash your hands before and after contact.

 All waste that has been in contact with the individual, including used tissues, and masks if used, should be put in a plastic rubbish bag and tied when full.
 The plastic bag should then be placed in a second bin bag and tied.